gideonTeo/Same-Account-Automated-Pipeline/README.md

 3. Create the most up-to-date `Approved` SageMaker model;
 4. Sync the new model created in step 3 to the batch transform pipeline;

-Please note: you may need to extend the `Timeout` length for the lambda function.
+Please note: you may need to extend the `Timeout` duration for the lambda function.

 ### Author:
 Gideon Teo and Jeff Shi